Optimism

 Program Overview

-• Theft of assets held in their Bridge and Messenger smart contracts.
+• theft of assets held in their smart contracts;

-• Theft, freezing or other loss of funds due to vulnerabilities in their fork of Geth.
+• theft, freezing or other loss of funds due to vulnerabilities in the smart contracts’ or the critical blockchain client services (op-node and op-geth).

 Rewards by Threat Level